 The Training Program is available to qualified applicants who wish to pursue an academic, public health-oriented or clinical career in Infectious Diseases.
 Fellows spend one year in intensive clinical work before entering one of the following training pathways for one year:

 Resident Initiative in Global Health at Tulane (RIGHT)

 The Resident Initiative in Global Health at Tulane (RIGHT) program will provide skills and training to residents interested in a career path in global health.

 Learn more by visiting the RIGHT web site »

-Congratulations to Susan Leslie Favrott McLellan, MD and David Michael Mushatt, MD.
+Congratulations to Susan Leslie Favrott McLellan, MD and David Michael Mushatt, MD, Nicholas J. Van Sickels, MD.
 They were both chosen as top doctors in Infectious Disease in the state of Louisiana by Best Doctors, Inc., a company that has built a database of professionals that are highly regarded by their peers.
 For a complete list, visit the Louisiana Life Magazine or New Orleans Magazine website.
-To learn more about Dr. McLellan and Dr. Mushatt, visit faculty section of the Tulane University School of Medicine Infectious Diseases web site.
+To learn more about Dr. McLellan, Dr. Mushatt,and Dr. Van Sickels visit faculty section of the Tulane University School of Medicine Infectious Diseases web site.